 With the greatest respect to all those who have taken the time and expense in embarking upon a First Aid at Work course, in the event of a serious burn injury, can they recall their short first aid course instruction on dealing with burns?
-Do they have the correct equipment and disposables, are they very clear, especially under traumatic circumstances, what your medical provisions and protocols are?

 These will be drawn into both your event and medical plan.
-Winging it and making it up when there is an incident can cause a lot of serious trouble.
+Winging it and making it up when there is an incident that can cause a lot of serious trouble.

 We are happy to help you with planning your bonfire fireworks event medical cover.
 It would be prudent to do this as soon as possible rather than just before the event.